kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gloud-tutorial.md

 If you run the build more times you will notice that the golang image is downloaded again and again.
 Semaphore offers a [cache mechanism for Docker images](https://semaphoreci.com/docs/docker.html) so that each build can skip the download step and find the cache right away.
-To enabled the cache we add the special SemaphoreCI command `docker-cache restore` before our build and the `docker-cache snapshot` command after our build.
+To enable the cache we add the special SemaphoreCI command `docker-cache restore` before our build and the `docker-cache snapshot` command after our build.

 ![Semaphore Docker cache](../../assets/go-docker-gcloud/docker-image-cache.png)